PWA vs Native App: How to Choose the Right Mobile Applications

 The accessibility factor, in this case, is generally based on the question – “Do native apps handle offline better than PWA?”.
 So, in this regard, PWA cannot be matched by the native solutions (some of which, nonetheless, may have certain available offline features as well).

 As we mention above, PWA caching powered by Service Worker allows client-side processing of requests offline, providing flexible autonomous capabilities.
-Learn more about how to implement this advanced mechanism.

 PWA or Native App?